The Little Ninja That Could…

 - Larger bikes usually require more expensive parts, and more expensive labor.

-- A bigger motorcycle needs more room to park, and more men to lift it when I get clumsy.
+- A bigger motorcycle needs more room to park, and more people to lift it if I drop it.

 - A faster motorcycle means I’m more likely to do something stupid (like wheelies?) to get myself killed.